The Little Match Girl is a 1937 animated short film produced by Charles Mintz and directed by Arthur Davis.

 - New Year Has Come: Filled with revelers singing and partying and not noticing a hungry, cold little girl.

-- Silence Is Golden: Other than people yelling "Happy New Year!" in the opening scene, no dialogue.
+- Silence Is Golden: Other than people yelling "Happy New Year!" in the opening scene, there's no dialogue.

 - Snow Means Death: The little girl freezes in the snow.